sCrypt-Inc/scryptTS-docs/docs/how-to-test-a-contract.md

 let signer = new TestWallet(privateKey, new DummyProvider());
 ```

-Then just connect it to your contract instance like this:
+Don't forget to connect the signer to the contract instance as well:

 ```ts
 await instance.connect(signer);